dmannan/graphSpec/specDefn.md

 ```

 ### USER DEFINED ATTRIBUTES:
-Other options that the user can define.
+Other options that the user can define, following above guidelines.

-BP : I don't know what the below means

-Please err on the side of well defined attributes.